-With trailing stop loss, the stop loss is set according to a percentage or nominal amount below market value rather than as a simple nominal USD-value.
+Trailing Stop Loss (or TSL) in an order that allows traders to set a percent or amount (nominal value) of which under it, the position will be closed.
 That means that when prices increase, the stop loss does as well — “trailing” it.
 That way, as an investor, you can take advantage of the potential upsides of your investments while protecting yourself from the possible downsides.

 On the Capitalise Platform, you can use trailing stop loss only per hit.
 Keep in mind that this is different from the total stop loss feature, which allows you to input a stop loss for the entire strategy.